Ah, the good old spreadsheet- we know it can often be a love or hate relationship.

 - Spreadsheet applications offer little to no customisation options.
 Building your own custom web app allows you to entirely customise the user experience (UX) and user interface (UI).
 You will typically have full control over how data is displayed, monitored and reported on.
 You can easily incorporate your companies branding and help to shape the user journey.
 You can easily introduce new features including custom reporting, authentication, user management and real-time notifications.

 There is no doubt that Excel continues to be a powerful business application but there are an increasing number of concerns around the reliance on it.
-Excel can be brilliant tool to do what it was meant for- number crunching.
-However if your business has lots of data, multiple users and business rules it makes a lot more sense to build a custom web application that can manage this.
+However if your business has complex data, multiple users and b it makes a lot more sense to build a custom web application that can manage this.
 It's also much easier to scale in the long term.

-Where we have seen this make a real difference is in the auditing and inspection industry that requires data to be uploaded, recorded and reported on and shared with teams.
-We’ve also seen a big move towards custom web apps from aviation, oil and gas and manufacturing companies that rely on large amounts of data to run efficient operations.
+Where we have seen this make a real difference is in the manufacturing, auditing and aviation industry where data is required to be uploaded, recorded and reported on and shared with teams.
+We have built apps that streamlines this process, increases efficiency of teams and allows management teams to more easily analyse and report on data.

 Depending on what you need, there are a few options available to you.
 For example, there are a number of “low code” or “no code” platforms such as AppSheet that allows you to create web apps by connecting to your data stored in the cloud and adding customisable features without writing any code.

 If your requirements are more complex and you don’t want to be confined by predefined “off the shelf” solutions, a custom web app built from scratch may be the best route for you.
 Partnering with a reputable app development company will give you access to experienced software engineers, UX designers and testers to build the app from the ground up to meet your specific requirements.